efcasado/flix/README.md

 ### Thank you

-I would like to thank [BlueLabs](https://www.bluelabs.eu/) for creating an an opportunity for me to work on this project.
+I would like to thank [BlueLabs](https://www.bluelabs.eu/) for sponsoring the development of `Flix` by creating an opportunity for me to work on this project.

 This project was conceived during BlueLabs' 2nd Hackathon (22-23 July, 2021).